 How to Get to North Bali

 You’ll either be fortunate enough to stay in a North Bali hotel or need to travel into the area.
 Since we visited North Bali as day trips from Ubud, we had a driver to take us to the various attractions.
 It’ll take at least two hours to drive from the center of Ubud to North Bali.
-Here the transportation options in further details.
+Here the transportation options in further detail.

 1. Ride a motorbike.

 Riding a motorbike provides you the flexibility to travel around Bali.
 It’s a cheaper option as it’ll cost between 60,000 IDR – 300,000 IDR ($4.20–$21 USD).
-If you do not know how to ride a motorbike, please do not use this option as your chances of an accident is very high.
+If you do not know how to ride a motorbike, please do not use this option as your chances of getting into an accident is very high.
 Book a motorbike and check out the options here.

 2. Hire a driver for the day.

 Hiring a driver is the best investment that did for our trip.
 We didn’t want to deal with navigating the windy and narrow roads.
 Drivers can range from 500,000 IDR – 650,000 IDR ($35-$46 USD).
 Book a driver here.